 · Follow all applicable college policies, rules, regulations, and procedures

-· Assist the student before and after class but wait outside the classroom (unless deemed appropriate by the Disability Services office)
+· Assist the student before and after class but wait outside the classroom (unless deemed appropriate by the Accessibility Services office)

 · Allow the student to take responsibility for his/her own progress or behavior